shopmonkeyus/eds/README.md

 You can turn on advanced trace logging for communication between the NATS server by using the flag `--trace-nats`.

+### Local NATS Configuration

+You can set the port that your Local NATS can be accessed through via the `--port` flag.

 ## License

 All files in this repository are licensed under the [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](./LICENSE) file for details.